-The Fairy Tern is one of Australia’s smallest and rarest seabirds.
-These small, coastal seabirds measure less than 250 mm from their bill- to tail-tip, and in peak breeding condition, they feature a dark black head cap, bright orange bill and legs.
+The Fairy Tern is a small, coastal seabird, found between the Dampier and Recherche Archipelagos.
+They measure about 250 mm from their bill- to tail-tip, and in peak breeding condition, they feature a dark black head cap and bright orange bill and legs.

-Fairy Terns can often be seen nesting and raising fledglings on sandy beaches, shallow continental islands and near estuary mouths during the summer months.
-Their nest consists of a shallow scrape in the sand, enhanced by small shells and stones, which helps to camouflage eggs and chicks.
-Their diet consists, almost exclusively, of small bait fishes such as sprat, anchovies, and garfish, which are captured by plunge diving.
+Fairy Terns can often be seen nesting and raising chicks on sandy beaches of the mainland and nearshore islands or close to river mouths in the spring and summer months.
+Their nest consists of a shallow scrape in the sand, enhanced with small shells or stones, which helps to camouflage eggs and chicks.
+Their diet consists, almost exclusively, of small bait fishes such as sprats, anchovies, and garfish, which are captured by plunge diving.

-The exposed nesting sites preferred by the birds can make them vulnerable to vehicles, foot traffic, pets, and feral animals.
-In recent times, a loss of breeding habitat combined with intensive human-induced activity has resulted in recurrent breeding failure.
-It is currently estimated that there are fewer than 3,000 pairs of Fairy Terns in WA.
+The exposed nesting sites on beaches can make them vulnerable to vehicles, foot traffic, pets, and feral animals.
+In recent times, a loss of breeding habitat combined with disturbance from intensive human-induced activity has resulted in reduced breeding success.
+It is estimated that there are fewer than 3,000 pairs of Fairy Terns in WA.